hbc/NGS_Data_Analysis_Course/sessionI/lessons/04_loops_and_scripts.md

 This is a very simple shell script.
 In this session and in upcoming sessions, we will be learning how to write more complex ones.
 You will see how the power of scripts can make our lives much easier.

 ## Bash variables
 A *variable* is a common concept shared by many programming languages.
-Variables are essentially a symbolic/temporary name for, or reference to, information.
+Variables are essentially a symbolic/temporary name for, or a reference to, some information.
 Variables are analogous to "buckets", where information can be stored, maintained and modified without too much hassle.

 Extending the bucket analogy: the bucket has a name associated with it, i.e. the name of the variable, and when referring to the information in the bucket, we use the name of the bucket, and do not directly refer to the actual data stored in it.